Tanzyingsz/DDM-Dissertation/Online survey round1.md

-I conducted a samll range of online survey that involved 12 anonymous Chinese student studying in UK.
+I conducted a small range of open-ended Survey online survey that involved 12 anonymous Chinese student studying in UK.
 The aim of this survey is to find out what factors do Chinese student care most about a website that explain its brand well.

 Each student got 4 random websites from the 10 webstie list to test.
 Additionally, 2 students among the 12 were asked to comment on one more website.
 In the end, every website got 5 feedbacks.